 Fraud Prevention Vendors

-When evaluating vendors, merchants should compare the financial liability and level of service of multiple vendors.
+When evaluating vendors, companies should compare each vendor’s financial liability, level of service, impact on CX and UX, and ease of integration.
 A matrix like the one below can be helpful.

 Most fraud prevention vendors charge either a percentage of the transaction value or a fixed fee.
 Some vendors offer a chargeback guarantee that makes them liable for any costs if a fraudulent transaction is approved; others make no such guarantees.
-Some vendors automatically decline high-risk transactions, while other vendors only make the decision to decline a transaction after extensive manual review and customer contact.
+Some vendors automatically decline high-risk transactions, while others decide to decline a transaction only after extensive manual review and customer contact.

 Fraud Protection Software

 Some businesses integrate fraud protection software into their prevention strategies.
 These automated software programs help businesses identify risky transactions in real time and reduce the impact of customer fraud.
 Using algorithms, the software scans transactions from multiple sources, uses past transactional data to analyze risk factors and flags transactions for further analysis.